 Attendees will experience inspiring keynotes, visionary speakers, content-rich educational sessions, hands-on workshops, product expert discussions, and entertaining networking activities.
 When planning your week, consider these sessions for your schedule:

 As one of Oracle’s premier Gold Level SI partners and a platinum sponsor of this year’s event, we’ll be showcasing our full range of advisory services and capabilities across Oracle’s Cloud technology platform, including HCM, EPM, ERP, CX and Analytics.
-Stop by our kiosk to learn how we can help you start thinking differently about the cloud.
+Stop by booth HCM-03 to learn how we can help you start thinking differently about the cloud.

 For more information, contact Mary Gray-Craddock.